-This research project involves fieldwork carried out during 2020 which entailed accompanying asylum seekers in their interactions with aid organizations and state institutions and mapping government ministries, local authorities, and organizations that employ asylum seekers as mediators.
-This led to about 14 interviews with asylum seeker mediators who arrived in Israel from Eritrea between 2007 and 2011.
-The 14 mediators interviewed for this project were part of a total of 18 asylum seekers we identified who are employed regularly as interpreters/mediators in Israel.
+This research project involves fieldwork carried out during 2020 that entailed accompanying asylum seekers in their interactions with aid organizations and state institutions and mapping government ministries, local authorities, and organizations that employ asylum-seeker mediators.
+This led to approximately 14 semi-structured in-depth interviews with mediators who arrived in Israel from Eritrea between 2007 and 2011.
+Of 18 asylum seekers we identified who are regularly employed as interpreters/mediators in Israel, we interviewed 14.

-These mediators work in seven organizations and one local authority, in areas including welfare, law, medicine, and mental health.
-The questions covered their personal immigration history, their lives as non-permanent residents of Israel, and especially their work as mediators: their employment history, professional dilemmas, their complex relationships with the staff of their organizations and those they provide services to, and the implications of their roles for their personal lives.
-The interviews then underwent a narrative analysis.
-This research, furthermore, also employs the interpretive qualitative approach, which seeks to view the subjects reality as a whole, rather than isolated segments.
-This approach focuses on that which is invisible to the researchers – the unique subjectivity of the interviewees – and aims to reflect their world through the cultural lens with which they themselves view their world and their place in it (Sabar & Shir, 2019).
+These mediators work in seven organizations and one local authority in welfare, law, medicine, and mental health.
+The questions covered their personal immigration history, their lives as nonpermanent residents of Israel, and their work as mediators, including employment history, professional dilemmas, and the complex relationships with organization staff and those they provide services to, as well as the impact on their personal lives.
+The interviews then underwent a narrative analysis to identify themes and categories.
+This research also employs a qualitative interpretive approach that views the subjects’ reality as a whole rather than isolated segments.
+This approach focuses on what is invisible to the researchers—the unique subjectivity of the interviewees—and aims to depict their world through the cultural lens through which they view their world and their place in it (Sabar & Shir, 2019).

 Results

-Mediation from the ground: Mediation that isn’t of the state but represents the state
+Mediation on the Ground: Mediation that isn’t of the State but Represents the State

-Each country takes a different approach toward providing linguistic access and intercultural mediation, based on the relationship between human rights and immigrant status.
-Language services are made available to immigrants, or not, depending, among others, on structural blocks, political constraints related to funding, initiatives to mediate linguistic and cultural barriers, and the State’s specific stance regarding immigration (Doerr, 2018; Schuster & Baixauli-Olmos, 2018).
-In Israel, the mediation services available to asylum seekers are very limited and what is available is the result of the efforts of non-profit organizations.
+Each country takes a different approach toward providing linguistic access and intercultural mediation based on the relationship between human rights and immigrant status.
+The language services made available to immigrants depend on structural blocks, political constraints related to funding, initiatives to mediate linguistic and cultural barriers, and the state’s specific stance regarding immigration (Doerr, 2018; Schuster & Baixauli-Olmos, 2018).
+In Israel, the mediation services available to asylum seekers are very limited and what is available is the result of the efforts of nonprofit organizations.
 Very few services are offered by public institutions.
-We identified eight non-profit organizations which employ intercultural mediators on a regular basis, and discovered that some of these mediators worked for a number of organizations at the same time.
+We identified eight nonprofit organizations that employ intercultural mediators on a regular basis and discovered that some of these mediators worked for a number of organizations at the same time.
 Furthermore, some of these organizations also engaged volunteer interpreters, while others (particularly daycare and afterschool centers) did not work with mediators at all.
-The boundary between formal and informal mediation was unclear in these contexts, and thus, it was difficult to precisely quantify the number of interpreters and mediators who are active in these organizations.
-Following a mapping of government ministries and local authorities which deal with large numbers of asylum seekers, we found that of the eight ministries queried, four employ interpreters and mediators via external tenders and interpreting services.
-Just one of seven local authorities employs interpreters directly and two are aided by non-profit.
-The others do not engage mediators at all.
-This mapping reveals that intercultural mediation came to exist in Israel primarily because of the needs of the non-profit sector and formal recognition of their importance.
-However, as we shall show, in practice, mediators are generally perceived as representing the State, even though it barely recognizes them.
+The boundary between formal and informal mediation was unclear in these contexts, and it was difficult to quantify the number of interpreters and mediators who are active in these organizations.
+Following a mapping of government ministries and local authorities that deal with large numbers of asylum seekers, we found that of the eight ministries queried, four employ interpreters and mediators via external tenders and interpreting services.
+Just one of seven local authorities employs interpreters directly, and two are aided by nonprofits.
+The others do not engage mediators.
+This mapping reveals that intercultural mediation exists in Israel primarily because of the needs of the nonprofit sector and formal recognition of their importance.
+In practice, however, mediators are generally perceived as representing the state, even though it barely recognizes them.

-Mediation creating an imagined civil status
+Mediation Creating an Imagined Civil Status